GeoffIX/PoserLib/PoserPrefs module_ReadMe.txt

 		preferences		: An OrderedDict of preference keys and values.
-Initialise the keys before calling Load() : Preference keys always saved are POSERPREFS_VERSION and POSER_VERSION : Preference key LAST_OPEN_SAVE_PATH will be sought in Poser Prefs file if not found
+Initialise the keys before calling Load() : Preference keys always saved are POSERPREFS_VERSION and POSER_VERSION : Preference key LAST_OPEN_SAVE_PATH will be sought in Poser Prefs file if not found json			: A list (initially empty) of keys whose values are JSON encoded.
 		"""
 		# Determine preference file location (Previously initialised invalidly as an empty list)